mahnazfallahh/crawl/README.md

 # Databurst Spider

 Databurst Spider is a Scrapy spider that can be used for scraping data from web pages and writing it to a CSV file.
-It provides a flexible and customizable approach to extract information from different websites.
+It extract information from databurst websites.

 ## Installation